a7x3a/fish-feeder-backend/CRON_LOGIC.md

 ✔️ No duplicate alerts
 ✔️ Feeds, alerts, scheduler always stable
 ✔️ ESP and cloud remain in sync
-✔️ Perfect safety for fish  git
+✔️ Perfect safety for fish

 ---